tomtx/cp-thematic-maps/README.md

 # CPThematicMaps
-A dataset for multimodal tasks with annotated scientific figures in climate science from public, peer-reviewed research articles.
-The type of figures in data is 'Thematic Map with Climatic Parameters' and 'Other', which is primarily other maps.
-The dataset is available at https://huggingface.co/datasets/tomtx/cp-thematic-maps.
+A dataset for multimodal tasks with annotated scientific figures in climate science from publicly available, peer-reviewed scientific articles (CD BY 4.0).
+The type of figures in data is 'Thematic Map with Climatic Parameters' and 'Other Map'.
+The dataset is available at hugging face repository (link available post the paper review).